 10. Establishment of Anzac Day Trust Fund

-(1) There shall be established at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, a fund to be called the Anzac Day Trust Fund, which Fund shall, subject to the Treasurer, be administered by the Trust constituted under the provisions of this Act.
+(1) There shall be established, as part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, a fund to be called the Anzac Day Trust Fund, which Fund shall, subject to the Treasurer, be administered by the Trust constituted under the provisions of this Act.

-(2) There shall be credited to the Treasury to the credit of the Fund —
+(2) There shall be credited to the Fund —

 [(a) deleted]